 “As the living Father sent me, and I live because of the Father, so he who eats me will live because of me” Jn 6:57.

 This is the bread which came down from heaven, not such as the fathers ate and died; he who eats this bread will live for ever” Jn 6:58.

 The Jews in the Capernaum Synagogue

-The Jews in the Capernaum synagogue knew that he was speaking literally.
+The Jews in the Capernaum synagogue, by their knowledge of symbolic foods, knew that Rabbi Yeshua was speaking literally.
 They asked “How can this man give us his flesh to eat?”
 Jn 6:52.
-On other occasions when our Lord spoke of Himself as a “door” Jn 10:9 or a “vine” Jn 15:1 nobody said, “How can this man be made of wood?” or “How can this man be a plant?”
+On other occasions when our Lord spoke of himself as a “door” Jn 10:9 or a “vine” Jn 15:1 nobody said, “How can this man be made of wood?” or “How can this man be a plant?”
 They recognized these as metaphors.
 But when Rabbi Yeshua insisted, “Unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life” Jn 6:53–54 the Jews demurred, “This is a hard saying; who can listen to it?”
 Jn 6:60.